anubhav-cs/Enki/README.md

-# zUra
+# Question Answering System
 # The project is currently work in progress...
-A general purpose AI bot for natural language processing
+A general purpose questioning answering system

 # dependencies
 stanford-corenlp-full-2018-02-27